Kumari-430/movie-app/README.md

 Material-UI is a popular React UI framework that provides a set of pre-designed, customizable components and styles based on Google's Material Design guidelines.
 It simplifies the process of creating visually appealing and responsive user interfaces in React applications.

 ## 🎈 Usage <a name="usage"></a>

+The usage of a movie app can vary depending on the specific app you are using, but generally, movie apps are designed to provide users with access to a wide range of movie-related content, such as information about movies, showtimes, trailers, reviews, and sometimes even the ability to stream or download movies

 ## 🚀 Deployment <a name = "deployment"></a>